Divided Senate Passes Biden’s Pandemic Aid Plan ~ WPVM Radio

 Even with changes, the bill remained more than than double the size of the roughly $800 billion stimulus package that Congress approved in 2009, when Mr. Biden was vice president, to counter the toll of the Great Recession.
 Top Democrats, many of whom voted to pass that bill and recalled winnowing down the package to appease Republicans, who still opposed it almost unanimously, said they were determined not to make the same mistake again.

-Republicans then forced nearly three dozen amendment votes, a process that stretched until noon Saturday, as a last-ditch effort to prolong an outcome they could not stop.
+Republicans then forced nearly three dozen amendment votes, a process that stretched until noon Saturday, in an effort to prolong an outcome they could not stop.
 The rejected changes included scaling back the entire plan to about $650 billion, conditioning school funds on the number of in-person classes, and reallocating state and local government funds elsewhere.

-For Democrats, the legislation served as the first opportunity to begin fulfilling the campaign promises that allowed them to take control of the White House and the Senate and retain the majority in the House.
-The overall package underscored how Democrats plan to mount aggressive federal action to address existing inequities that have been exacerbated by the pandemic.
+“Regrettably, there was no interest from Democratic leadership in negotiating a targeted, bipartisan relief package that meets the challenges at hand,” said Senator Susan Collins, Republican of Maine.
+“Our country is at its best when we come together as Americans to overcome the challenges we face.”

-It also spotlighted the divisions in the party about how aggressive to be in tackling liberal priorities.
-The minimum wage increase fell out of the measure after a top Senate official ruled that it did not comply with the strict budgetary rules that apply to reconciliation bills.
-But when Senator Bernie Sanders, independent of Vermont, sought to restore it to the measure, it fell well short of majority support, much less than the 60 votes that would have been required.
-Seven Democrats and one independent who normally votes with them opposed the move.
+The effort also highlighted divisions among Democrats about how aggressive to be in tackling liberal priorities.
+The minimum wage increase fell out of the measure after a top Senate official determined that it did not comply with the strict budgetary rules that apply to reconciliation bills.

 Mr. Biden, who worked in recent days to maintain Democratic support for the measure in a series of phone calls, also agreed to lower the income cap that determines who could receive a stimulus payment to $80,000 for individuals, $120,000 for single parents and $160,000 for households.
 He had proposed income levels $20,000 higher.

-Under the bill, $1,400 checks would go to Americans earning $75,000 or less — or $112,500 for single parents and $150,000 for couples.
-The size of the stimulus payments would fall gradually for those with incomes above those thresholds and disappear altogether for those earning more than the income cap.
+Under the bill, the full $1,400 check would go to Americans earning $75,000 or less — or $112,500 for single parents and $150,000 for couples.
+The size of the stimulus payments would fall gradually for those with incomes above those thresholds and disappear altogether for those earning more than the income caps.

 Hoping to win over Mr. Manchin and other moderates, Democrats scaled back their hopes for raising the federal weekly unemployment payment to $400 and instead proposed keeping it at $300 but lengthening the duration of the program, until early October — about a month longer than Mr. Biden’s original plan.
 But even that solution proved unsatisfactory to Mr. Manchin, who insisted that the payments lapse sooner.